Universal limitation of quantum information recovery: symmetry versus coherence: Setup

-Let us consider four quantum systems $A$, $B$, $R_A$ and $R_B$, as schematically shown in Fig. \ref{setupSR}.
-In the detailed applications, the systems $R_A$ and $R_B$ are respectively used to store partial quantum information of the system $A$ and $B$ in the initial state.
-We assume that each subsystem has a finite dimension Hilbert space.
-Suppose that we prepare two pure states $\ket{\psi_{AR_A}}$ and $\ket{\phi_{BR_B}}$ as initial states on the two composite systems $AR_A$ and $BR_B$, respectively.
-Next, the unitary operation $U$ is applied on the systems $A$ and $B$, which causes the interaction between them.
-The unitary operation in general can scramble the quantum information of the initial state.
+We consider four finite-level quantum systems $A$, $B$, $R_A$ and $R_B$, represented schematically in Fig.~\ref{setupSR}.
+The part $A$ is the system of interest with a mixed state $\rho_A$ as an initial state.
+Then, we make a purification between the system $A$ and $R_A$, the wave function of which is described as $\ket{\psi_{AR_A}}$.
+We assume that the initial state of the composite system $B R_B$ is pure state $\ket{\phi_{BR_B}}$, which is an entangled state.
+Through entanglement, the systems $R_A$ and $R_B$ have partial quantum information of the system $A$ and $B$, respectively.
+For this initial state, the unitary operation $U$ is applied on the systems $A$ and $B$, which scrambles the quantum information of the initial state.
 A main task in the information recovery problem is to recover the initial state $\ket{\psi_{AR_A}}$ with aid of partial information of the scrambled state.
-To this end, we use a recovery map as follows.
-Suppose that the composite system $AB$ is either naturally or artificially divided into an accessible part $A'$ and the other part $B'$ after the unitary operation, where the Hilbert space of $AB$ and $A'B'$ are the same (See Fig. \ref{setupSR} again).
-We then apply a recovery operation $\calR$ which is a completely positive and trace preserving (CPTP) map acting from $A'R_B$ to $A$ without touching the part $R_A$.
-Through this quantum operation, we try to recover the initial state $\ket{\psi_{AR_A}}$ using the quantum information contained in the subsystems $A'$ and $R_B$.
-However, a perfect recovery may not exist in reality.
-Instead, one seeks the best recovery operation which makes the output state on $AR_A$ (generally mixed state) and the initial state $\ket{\psi_{AR_A}}$ as close as possible.
-We here define the recovery error $\delta$ using the best choice of the recovery operation as
+To this end, we suppose that the composite system $AB$ is either naturally or artificially divided into an accessible part $A'$ and the other part $B'$ after the unitary operation, where the Hilbert space of $AB$ and $A'B'$ are the same (see Fig.~\ref{setupSR} again).
+We then apply a recovery operation $\calR$ which is a completely positive and trace preserving (CPTP) map acting from $A'R_B$ to $A$ without touching $R_A$.
+Through this recovery operation, we try to recover the initial state $\ket{\psi_{AR_A}}$ as accurate as possible using the quantum information contained in the subsystems $A'$ and $R_B$.
+Following the standard argument of information recovery including the black hole information paradox \cite{Hayden-Preskill,Sekino-Susskind,Lashkari,Page,Dupis,Yoshida-Kitaev} and the quantum error correction \cite{Eastin-Knill,e-EKFaist,e-EKKubica,e-EKZhou,e-EKYang}, we define the recovery error $\delta$ as the distance between the initial wave function $\ket{\psi_{AR_A}}$ and the output state on $AR_A$ with the best choice of the recovery operation: